Pathfinder - The Monk Handbook

 set them on fire again.

-- Efreeti Touch: Cones aren't the best option for monks, but setting a bunch of people on fire is undeniably effective.
+- Efreeti Touch: The cone is small, but setting a bunch of enemies on fire is undeniably effective.
 The ongoing damage is fairly small, but it is costly to overcome, and racks up faster than you might expect.

 - Efreeti Stance: The resistance is nice, and setting things on fire is awesome.
 Short of an appropriate source of water, the only way to overcome the "on fire" condition is to waste a round in hopes that you will pass the reflex save.
 Then when they finally do, you can just set them on fire again.